jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

     (ii) the steps that each such parent, guardian, or other person must take, or the behavioural changes each must make, before the child or young person can be returned to that person’s care:
     (iii) the time frames within which those steps or changes must be taken or made:
     (iv) the time within which a decision will be made about whether to return the child or young person to the care of any parent, guardian, or other person:
-  (f) contain such other matters relating to the education, employment, recreation, and welfare of the child or young person as are relevant.
+  (f) contain such other matters relating to the education, employment, recreation, and well-being of the child or young person as are relevant.
 (2) A plan need not contain the matters set out in subsection (1)﻿(ea) if the plan is prepared on the basis that there is no realistic possibility that the child or young person will be returned to the care of a parent, guardian, or other person referred to in subsection (1)﻿(ea)﻿(i), or if the plan relates only to a services order under section 86 or a support order under section 91.
 (3) If a plan does not contain the matters set out in subsection (1)﻿(ea), it must, instead, set out the child's or young person's long-term needs and proposals for how those needs will be met (unless the plan relates only to a services order or a support order).

 ### 131 Adjournment for purposes of obtaining plan
 (1) Any adjournment for the purposes of obtaining a plan pursuant to section 128 shall not exceed 28 days unless the court in any special case otherwise determines, but may otherwise be on such conditions as the court thinks fit.
-(2) Where any proceedings are adjourned for the purposes of obtaining any plan pursuant to section 128, the person responsible for preparing that plan shall make all reasonable endeavours to ensure that the plan is filed with the court at least 2 working days before the date set for the hearing of those proceedings to resume.
+(2) If any proceedings are adjourned for the purposes of obtaining any plan under section 128, the person responsible for preparing the plan must make all reasonable endeavours to ensure that the plan is filed with the court at least 10 working days before the date set for the hearing.

 ### 132 Access to plans
 (1) Subject to section 133, a copy of every plan furnished to the court pursuant to section 128 shall be given by the Registrar of the court—